 Endpoint protection is broadly applicable to organizations of all sizes, in all industries, with different degrees of technical sophistication, and across all geographic regions.
 There are numerous use cases for deploying endpoint protection solutions because endpoint systems' growing prevalence and importance are continuing unabated.

-In fact, with the increased adoption of Internet of Things (IoT) technology, it's clear that the sheer number of endpoints will skyrocket in the coming years.
+In fact, with the increased adoption of Internet of Things technology, it's clear that the sheer number of endpoints will skyrocket in the coming years.
 There are many important use cases where organizations should deploy endpoint protection solutions.
 These include:

 Organizations researching and evaluating EPP solutions should consider both the capabilities of the technology solution (the platform) and the skills and experiences of the technology partner providing and supporting the platform.